mewen25/Advent-Of-Code/README.md

 # Ewan's Advent of Code 2022

 Project with utils to get the next day's challenge setup and ready as quickly as possible.<br />
-Includes a program to automatically fetch the a day's input, test input, and question page screenshot
+Includes a program to automatically fetch a day's input, test input, and question page screenshot

 ## Setup
 install deno